So you are a freelancer or independent contractor and you want to know how to incorporate yourself. Smart.

 Working this way means you personally “are the business.”
 Your 1099 income is accounted for on the “Schedule C,” on your personal federal tax return (and whatever the similar schedule is on your state return).

-You pay more in self-employed payroll tax and are offered a few less potential business deductions than if you were incorporated.
+You may pay more in self-employed payroll tax than if you were incorporated.
 Plus, you can’t build business credit as a “1099” service provider.
 That’s just not sweet.